About the Fellowship

 - Fellowship recipients are expected to participate in a limited number of special events during the duration of the fellowship, such as admitted student days, open houses, and recognition events.

-The associate deans will comprise the selection committee, chaired by Dean Ford, to which they will appoint two faculty: one faculty member from the natural sciences and the other faculty member representing the arts, humanities, and social sciences.
+The associate deans will comprise the selection committee, chaired by Dean Samuels.
+Two recent McCausland Fellows will also be appointed to the selection committee: one faculty member from the natural sciences and the other faculty member representing the arts, humanities, and social sciences.

 Fellowship selection is a highly competitive process based on merit.
 Fellows will be chosen based on the extent to which the requested nomination materials demonstrate the expected combination of scholarly and pedagogical excellence.